Estranged Husband Sought in Stabbing Death of Woman in Santa Clarita

 Information on her identity was not immediately available.
 No arrests were reported early Thursday.

-Two children in the home at the time were no harmed, sheriff's officials said.
+Three children in the home at the time were no harmed, sheriff's officials said.
+The suspect likely broke in through a rear entrance to the home.